 Council for the Regulation of Engineering in Nigeria, COREN, has taken practical steps aimed at curtailing the high incidence of collapse of buildings in the country.

-The theme of this year’s conference holding Tuesday and Wednesday is: “Engineering Capacity, Integrity and National transformation,” with focus on infrastructure, among other things.
+The theme of this year’s conference had the theme, “Engineering Capacity, Integrity and National transformation,” with focus on infrastructure, among other things.